lzwjava/blog-source/original/2025-01-11-contact-en.md

 In particular, I'd like to draw your attention to my three [papers](/papers-en) on reversing myopia.
 You can easily find these featured essays using the "select" button on the home page..

-And feel free to reach out if you’re interested!
+Feel free to reach out if you’re interested!
 You can say hi to me on X, WhatsApp, or Telegram, leave a comment, send me a direct message, or drop me an email.

 #### X(Twitter)